VictorMotogna/para/README.md

 You can view, add, edit or delete all your expenses and even store data about where the money went.

-Each user will have a profile based on a Facebook login.
+Each user will have a profile based on a Google account login.

 ## Technologies used